Misterblue/misterblue.github.io/_posts/2016-06-16-Veritesting.md

 Mind blown. :astonished: :boom:

-Having been programming computers for decades, I have a lot of programming habits left over from a more constrained era.
+Because I have been programming computers for decades, I have a lot of programming habits left over from a more constrained era.
 I still worry about the amount of memory or the number of iterations.
 While it *is* a consideration and performance is always necessary, the limits and bounds have changed a lot.